Max Kepler: 2016 season

 The Twins assigned Kepler to the Rochester Red Wings of the Triple–A International League to start the 2016 season.
 After playing in two games for Rochester, the Twins promoted him to the major leagues to replace the injured Danny Santana on April 10.
 Kepler was optioned to Rochester fifteen days later.
 On June 1, Kepler was recalled to replace the injured Miguel Sanó, and he began getting regular starts for the Twins in right field.

 Kepler had his first multi-hit game on June 2 against the Tampa Bay Rays.
 His first Major League home run was a walk-off blast against Matt Barnes.
 He became the first European-born Major League player to hit three home runs in a game on August 1 against the Cleveland Indians.
 This also made him the fifth Twins player to hit three home runs in a game, along with Bob Allison, Harmon Killebrew, Tony Oliva, and Justin Morneau.
 Kepler was named co-American League Player of the Week on August 8, sharing the honors with Twins teammate Joe Mauer.

 He finished the season with a .235 batting average, hitting 17 home runs and driving in 63 runs over 113 games.

 2017 season

 Kepler was an Opening Day starter for the first time in 2017, collecting a hit in his first at-bat of the season against the Kansas City Royals.
-He became the second player in Twins history to have a walk-off hit by the pitch in a game against the Chicago White Sox on August 31.
+He became the second player in Twins history to have a walk-off hit by the pitch, doing so in a game against the Chicago White Sox on August 31.

 Kepler batted .243 and played in 147 games during the 2017 season.
 He hit 19 home runs and had 69 RBI, helping the Twins reach the postseason for the first time since 2010.
 He went 1-for-3 with a double and a walk in the 2017 American League Wild Card Game, but the Twins were defeated by the New York Yankees.